samruthv/Internship_Demand_Estimator/README.md

 </p>

-We also wanted to looking into into the relation between the comaption an applicant will see in an idtry by state and also the oppertunity there is in that state for this industry.
+We also wanted to investigate the relation between the competition in an industry by state and also the opportunity there is in that state for this industry.

-Intern Job Postings in Tech by State[Opperunity]:
+Intern Job Postings in Tech by State [Opperunity]:

 <img src="Additional%20Files/Tech_comapation_image.PNG" width="400" >

-Average Number of Applicants per Job Posting in Tech by State[Demand]:
+Average Number of Applicants per Job Posting in Tech by State [Demand]:

 <img src="Additional%20Files/Tech_demand_image.PNG" width="400" >

-*We find that just because there is a lot of oppeturnity in a state, it does not mean that there will be a related demand for it.*
+*We find that just because there is a lot of opportunity in a state, it does not mean that there will be a related demand for it.*